OpenSats/website/docs/projects/Q1Q2_2024_dev_vtnerd.md

 * Webhooks/ZMQ-PUB support for tx sending (watch for unexpected sends)
 * ZMQ-pub support for incoming transactions and blocks (notifies of any new transaction or block)
 * Implement "horizontal" scaling of account scanning (transfer account info via zmq to another process for scanning)
 * Make account creation more "enterprise grade" (currently scanning engine re-starts on every new account creation, and uses non-cacheable memory) * Unit tests for REST-API
+* Create frontend LWS C/C++ library
 * Provide official LWS docker-image
 * Provide official snap/flatpak/appimge (tbd one or all of those)
 * Provide pre-built binaries